emalfiza/project-kabul/README.md

 -----

-Stream One Project: User-Centric Frondend Develeopment - Code Institue
+Stream One Project: User-Centric Frontend Development - Code Institute

 Kabul, Afghanistan located in the heart of Asia.
 Termed as the roof of the world.
-On the google search, type Kabul and the only things will pop up is desttructions and graphic images, But that is not the real image of it.
-City of Kabul website is present to manifest and standout the real beauty and rich culture of Asia and to attract global tourists.
-The website is consist of four pages.
-The landing page, about, map and contact page.
+If a search for Kabul, Afghanistan is made, graphic images of violence, destruction and war appear with the absence of the real images and beauty perceived by the residents .
+City of Kabul website is present to manifest and showcase the real beauty and rich culture of Asia and to boost the tourism.
+The website consists of four pages;

+1. landing page
+2. about
+3. map
+4. contact page.

 # Demo